alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 No prior experience with NiFi and its user interface is required, as every concept will be briefly introduced when necessary.
 The only requirements are:
 -	**An instance of Apache NiFi**.
-This tutorial is written with version 1.11 as basis, but should be valid for many prior versions.
+This tutorial is written with version 1.11 as basis, but is valid for most prior versions.
 -	**Access to a database**.
 This tutorial is written using Postgres as an example, but any similar database will be fine, as only simple features will be used.
 No knowledge of SQL is required.

 ## Scenario

-We will download a [GTFS](https://developers.google.com/transit/gtfs/) (standard format for data related to public transportation) file of the Italian city of Trento, perform minor adaptations to it, and store it into a database.
+We want to obtain [GTFS](https://developers.google.com/transit/gtfs/) (standard format for data related to public transportation) data of the Italian city of Trento, perform minor adaptations to it, and store it into a database.

-We will design a process with NiFi that creates the recipient table on a Postgres database, requests and downloads the file from its HTTP address, interprets and alters the data within, and finally stores it into the recipient table.
+To achieve this, we will design a process with NiFi that creates the recipient table on a Postgres database, requests and downloads the file from its HTTP address, interprets and alters the data within and finally stores it into the recipient table.

 GTFS data usually comes as a zipped folder, containing multiple text files with the same format but different contents (data on routes, stops, etc.).
 For simplicity, we will focus on the **routes.txt** file, which contains general information on the routes provided by public transportation lines.